Categories

 • The Air Force Museum of New Zealand hosts one of the world’s finest military aviation collections.

-• The Canterbury Museum showcases fascinating exhibits on Māori culture, as well as a recreation of a Victorian Christchurch Street.
+• The Canterbury Museum showcases fascinating exhibits on Māori culture, as well as a recreation of a Victorian street.

 • The International Antarctic Centre is an educational and interactive experience centered around the Hagglund Ride.